Oswestry School: History

 Oswestry School was founded in 1407 by David Holbache, Member of Parliament for Shropshire and Shrewsbury, and his wife Guinevere.
 They are also known by their Welsh names: Dafydd ab Ieuan and Gwenhwyfar ferch Ieuan.

+The school's original fee stood at 6d, though pupils who resided in Oswestry or St Martins received a discount of 2d.
 Later in the 15th century it took up residence in the ancient half-timbered building close to the Parish Church of St Oswald.
 The school later attracted the attention of Queen Elizabeth I and Oliver Cromwell; the former gave to the school an endowment of "forty shillings per annum" to help with its running, and the latter dismissed the headmaster at the time for being a "delinquent" (too "Royalist").
 Early archive records show that a small percentage of the subsidised school-fees was set aside to pay for cockfighting, the pupil entertainment of that time.

 Changes to the governance of the school in the mid-17th century saw a gradual transition from the lay trustees to a group of lay and clerical governors headed by the Bishop of St Asaph, who, from that time on, would appoint the Headmaster.
 Henceforth, these would be ordained men, a tradition which would extend into the 20th century.

 Increasing numbers in the mid-18th century meant a move for the school to its present site on land next to the battlefield where in 642 AD King Oswald was defeated by King Penda.
 The Georgian building was constructed in 1776 on land leased (and later bought) from a local landed aristocrat.
 Its closest neighbour, the neo-Gothic Victorian chapel, built in 1863, stands looking across at St Oswald's Maes-y-llan battlefield, now the school's extensive playing fields.

 A major change took place in 1972: with the admission of girls, the school became co-educational.
 Shortly after this, the local pre-preparatory school, Bellan House, was taken over, thereby eventually allowing the school to offer education spanning the widest possible range – now 4 years up to 18.
 Previously, Oswestry School solely admitted boys.
 Alumni of Oswestry School are referred to as Old Oswestrians.

 Oswestry School celebrated its 600th anniversary in 2007.

 Douglas Robb, who was headmaster from 2010 to 2014, had taught at Prince Edward School in Zimbabwe and developed links between the two schools.